 The History Major consists of a blend of classroom and hands-on experiences.
-Students take large lecture courses to help them establish a solid foundation, and then practice what they've learned in small seminars where they build their knowledge through in-depth discussions with faculty members.
-Research seminars offer the opportunity for in-depth skills practice as students do their own primary source research and make their own contributions to the field of history.
+Students take large lecture courses to help them establish a solid foundation, and then practice what they have learned in small seminars where they build their knowledge through in-depth discussions.
+Research seminars and the Honors Seminar offer the opportunity for in-depth skills practice as students make their own contributions to the field of history.

-Students who are interested in taking their love of history out into the public sector can gain valuable experience through internships.
-Our students have completed internships at local institutions, such as the Buffalo Niagara Heritage Village, and national ones like the Smithsonian Institution.
+We support our students in seeking support for a study abroad, and when they are interested in taking their love of history out into the public sector.
+They can gain valuable experience through Public History internships at local institutions, such as the Buffalo Niagara Heritage Village, and national ones like the Smithsonian Institution.

 A minimum grade of C- is required in any course in order for it to count toward graduation requirements.
 A minimum GPA of 2.15 in history courses is required to graduate.

 Twelve history courses (36 credit hours) distributed in accordance with the level and breadth requirements described below are required.

 As of July 1, 2018, you must take a minimum of eight upper-division courses (300-400 level), including at least two 400-level seminars.
 If you declared your major before July 1, 2018, you must take a minimum of seven upper-division courses (300-400 level), including a minimum of two 400-level seminars.

 Level and Breadth